Understanding Your CARE Tool Assessment

 DSHS adds hours you need to fully complete your ADLs or IADLs.

-If you disagree with the info in the assessment, you can do any or all of these:
+You can do any or all of these:

-Deadlines: DSHS or the Office of Administrative Hearings must get your request within 90 days of the date on the letter you are appealing.
+Deadlines: DSHS or the Office of Administrative Hearings must get your hearing request within 90 days of the date on the letter you are appealing.

 Continued Benefits.
-To keep getting your current care hours until the hearing, DSHS must get your hearing request by the later of ten days of the date it mailed the notice you disagree with or the date the notice says the change will be effective.
+To keep getting your current care hours until the hearing, DSHS must get your hearing request by the later of ten daysof the date it mailed the notice you disagree with or the date the notice says the change will be effective.
 If you lose the hearing, DSHS can ask you to pay back up to 60 days of the extra benefits you got.

-Request a reassessment.
+Ask for a reassessment.
 If your need for help has changed a lot since your last assessment, tell DSHS.
 Ask them to reassess you.
 Or, DSHS might want to reassess you after hearing your concerns.

 The CARE Assessment only looks at Behavior and ADL needs from the seven days before the assessment.
-This sometimes results in higher or lower personal care hours than you usually need.
+This sometimes leads to higher or lower personal care hours than you usually need.
 Example 1: You were unusually ill right before your assessment.
 You might get too many hours.
-Example 2: You had a really good week or your condition got worse since the assessment.
+Example 2: You had a good week or your condition got worse since the assessment.
 The hours might be too low.
 If your condition or needs are very different from what it was the week before the assessment, ask for a reassessment.